スキップする

 Animals that have a higher feed requirement than 1 DSE (e.g., a lactating ewe or one weighing more than 50 kg) will have a higher DSE rating.

-To estimate a DSE figure for stock, an estimate of standard reference weight (SRW)and the class of stock is required.
+To estimate a DSE figure for stock, an estimate of standard reference weight (SRW) and the class of stock is required.
 SRW refers to the weight of a ewe that is not pregnant, in condition score 3, bare shorn (if not a shedding breed), with no gutfill.
-Tool 10.7 in MMFS Module 10 Wean More Lambs is the Standard reference weight calculator and will assist you in performing this calculation for your flock.
+Tool 10.7 in MMFS Module 10 Wean More Lambs will assist you in performing the SRW calculation for your flock.
 Standard DSE tables assist in determining the relevant DSE value for each class of grazing stock.

 Total grazing pressure is determined by attributing a dry sheep equivalent (DSE) rating to the different species grazing in a paddock.
 The glove box guide to tactical grazing management uses the ratings for different species as follows: